VIRGINIA PUNITIVE DAMAGES CAP AFFECTS PERSONAL INJURY LAWSUITS

 It does not consider the conduct that gives rise to the award of punitive damages, nor does it factor in the ability of the defendant to pay such an award.
 Since the purpose of punitive damages is to punish and deter such conduct in the future, a cap limits the ability of the court system to accomplish those goals.
 A fairer approach would be to limit the damages in some proportion to the compensatory damages award.
 Of course, a trial judge also has the power to reduce any damages award and judges frequently exercise that power.
 Unfortunately, the power to increase inadequate awards in Virginia personal injury cases is rarely used.

 You can collect for injuries.
-Call the personal injury law firm of Wilson & Hajek.
+Call the personal injury lawyers of Wilson & Hajek.